-Commonwealth Games: Emma McKeon’s record among Aussie Gold
+Commonwealth Games: Emma McKeon’s record among Aussie gold

 Then Clonan, the last rider to go, blasted through the two laps of the 500m time trial to snatch victory by just six-hundredths of a second from her Canadian rival Kelsey Mitchell, recording a blistering Games record of 33.234 seconds.

-They followed another victory for the tandem team of Gallagher and Ward in the 1000m time trial for blind and visually impaired cyclists with a sighted pilot.
+They followed another victory for the tandem team of Gallagher and Ward in the 1000-metre time trial for blind and visually impaired cyclists with a sighted pilot.

-Gallagher and Ward, already crowned sprint tandem B champions on the opening day of the program, added the 1000m time trial title in emphatic style.
+Gallagher and Ward, already crowned sprint tandem B champions on the opening day of the program, added the 1000-metre time trial title in emphatic style.

 And their fellow Australian para-cycling duo, Beau Wootton and sighted pilot Luke Zaccaria, then landed the bronze in the tandem B sprint, defeating Welsh pair Alex Pope and Lloyd Steffan.